Tony Cottee: Everton

 1990–91 was arguably Everton's worst season in a decade.
-Manager Colin Harvey was sacked on 31 October 1990 with the Toffees third from bottom in the First Division, and a week later Howard Kendall (who had guided them to two league titles, an FA Cup and a European Cup Winners' Cup in his first spell from 1981 to 1987) was appointed with Harvey returning as his assistant.
+Harvey was sacked on 31 October 1990 with the Toffees third from bottom in the First Division, and a week later Howard Kendall (who had guided them to two league titles, an FA Cup and a European Cup Winners' Cup in his first spell from 1981 to 1987) was appointed with Harvey returning as his assistant.
 Everton's form improved under Kendall and they finished ninth, also reaching the FA Cup quarter-finals and ousting Liverpool in the fifth round after two replays; Cottee was Everton's saviour in the first replay on 21 February as he scored a late equaliser which forced a 4–4 draw in Liverpool's last game before the resignation of manager Kenny Dalglish the following day.
 Cottee managed 10 league goals in the 1990–91 season.

-1991–92 was a frustrating season for Cottee and his colleagues.
-By mid November he had new strike partners in Peter Beardsley and Mo Johnston following the sale of both Graeme Sharp and Mike Newell, and while the new look strikeforce was reasonably productive, the rest of the team struggled to match their standards.
+1991–92 was another frustrating season for Cottee and Everton, after the upturn in form that had followed Howard Kendall’s return as manager.
+By mid November he had two new strike partners in Peter Beardsley and Mo Johnston following the sale of both Graeme Sharp and Mike Newell, and while the revamped forward line was reasonably productive, the rest of the team struggled to match their standards.
 Cottee was restricted to eight goals from 24 games through injury, and Everton finished mid table once again.
 It was the first time since his debut season nine years earlier that he had scored less than 10 league goals in a season.

 1992–93 saw Everton participate in the inaugural FA Premier League, and Cottee did better this time, scoring 12 goals.

-He managed 16 league goals in 1993–94, but it was a disastrous season for Everton who only narrowly avoided relegation just seven years after being league champions.
-These include Everton's first two hat-tricks in the Premier League, the first being in a 4–2 home win over Sheffield United early in the season, and then in a 6–2 home win over Swindon Town in January.
+He managed 16 league goals in 1993–94, including two hat-tricks, adding a further three goals in cup competitions.
+But the season almost ended in disaster for Everton who only narrowly avoided relegation just seven years after being league champions.
+Cottee scores Everton's first two hat-tricks in the Premier League, the first being in a 4–2 home win over Sheffield United early in the season, and then in a 6–2 home win over Swindon Town in January.

-New manager Mike Walker, who arrived in January 1994, promised an overhaul of the squad and Cottee was soon being linked with a move back to his beloved West Ham.
+New manager Mike Walker, who arrived in January 1994, promised an overhaul of the squad and Cottee was soon being linked with a move back to West Ham after six years on Merseyside.
+During his absence, the Hammers had been relegated and promoted twice, but were now in the Premier League.